hoytech/quadrable/README.md

 ## C++ Library

+Quadrable's main functionality is implemented as a C++ header-only library that is intended to be used by applications such as the `quadb` command-line tool.

 ### LMDB Environment

 Quadrable uses the [lmdbxx C++ bindings for LMDB](https://github.com/hoytech/lmdbxx) so consult its documentation as needed.